 There is a lot of talk about meditation and mindfulness!
 It’s a sign of the times; every good bookstore now has a section dedicated to the subject.
 Even the word “mindfulness” seems to be the magical ingredient to make any activity even more pleasant.
 To better understand its potential, our partner Marie Ève Lécine, Guidance Counsellor and Professor of Meditation, explains what meditation is.
 Marie Ève hosts the Rendez-vous méditation au Monastère and gives training sessions for the general public.

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month: the Records of Revenue and Expenses for the Hôpital général de Québec Monastery’s Garden.
-This document records data from 1849 to 1930.
+Featured this month: a huge coffeepot from the mid-20th century.

 We all know how much smartphones, Internet and social media can quickly become a tsunami of images and information—and a source of distraction.
 The screens, although colourful and bright, sometimes keep our eyes from remembering our essential values, goals and the very meaning of our lives.
 In this text, I have provided some ideas to restore a link to your true needs, priorities and passions.
 I also give you simple and effective tools to calm this almost insatiable hunger for all things digital.

 Nowadays, it seems almost impossible to imagine daily life without telecommunications technology, as it is part of our leisure and work.
 Let’s look at some of the media used over the years by the Augustinians.